Bianca Andreescu: Personal life

 Andreescu is supported by both Canadian and Romanian fans due to her Romanian heritage.
 She has said, "I've definitely got a lot of love from all the Romanian media, which is nice.
 It's nice to have two fan bases, Canada and Romania".
 Andreescu lived in Romania for two and a half years as a child.
 She speaks fluent Romanian, and she travels with her parents back to Romania annually to visit the rest of her family.
 She was raised in part by her Romanian grandparents.
 Andreescu has stated she did not have a favorite tennis player while growing up.
 However, Simona Halep has been her favorite player at times due to the two having a similar style of play and also because she is Romanian.
 Andreescu has said she tried to model her game after that of Halep.
 She first met Halep at the 2016 Canadian Open, where Halep advised her to turn professional.
 Andreescu also stated she looked up to Kim Clijsters and the Williams sisters.

 She has been regularly practicing a form of meditation called creative visualization since she was 12 years old.
 She also practices yoga.
 She has said, "I don't only work on my physical aspect.
 I also work on the mental, because that's also very, very important.
 It's definitely showing through my matches where I'm staying in the present moment a lot of the time.
 I don't like to focus on what just happened or in the future."
 While she used to practice creative visualization for a few hours a day, she has since limited this type of meditation to 15 minutes per day due to her busy schedule.
 Andreescu's former coach Aref Jallali credited her mental fortitude to her mother, while another of her former coaches attributed her ability to manage stress to her father.

 Bianca is nicknamed Bibi.
 Her middle name of Vanessa was inspired by American actress and singer Vanessa Williams.

-Bianca's dog Coco, a Poodle, is a popular addition to her box.
+Bianca's dog Coco, a Poodle, is an occasional addition to her box.
 During her US Open success, Coco was allowed into the venue.